 Part G applies to DAs proposed on specific sites.
 The controls in Part G apply in addition to the controls in Parts B, C or D (as relevant).

 Woollahra DCP 2015: Full Document

-Woollahra Council is exhibiting amendments to the Chapter B3 General Development Controls of Woollahra DCP 2015.
+Woollahra Council exhibited amendments to Chapter B3 General Development Controls of Woollahra DCP 2015.

 Draft Woollahra Development Control Plan 2015 (Amendment No.1) - Chapter E1 - Parking and Access

-Woollahra Council has exhibited amendments to the Parking and Access chapter of Woollahra DCP 2015.
+Woollahra Council exhibited amendments to Chapter E1 Parking and Access of Woollahra DCP 2015.

 Submissions closed: 4:30pm, Friday 11 November 2016